A landing theorem for entire functions with bounded post-singular sets: Filaments landing together at points in a hyperbolic set

-Recall from Theorem~\ref{thm:DHdreadlocks} that, for a repelling periodic point $z_0$ of a postsingularly bounded function $f$, the number of dreadlocks landing at $z_0$ is finite.
+Recall from Theorem~\ref{thm:DHfilaments} that, for a repelling periodic point $z_0$ of a postsingularly bounded function $f$, the number of filaments landing at $z_0$ is finite.
 In the polynomial case, this holds also for every point $z_0$ in a hyperbolic set $K$ of $f$.
 It is plausible that this remains true also in the transcendental entire case.
-For postsingularly exponential map, the claim is proved in \cite[Proposition~4.5]{BL14}, where it is proved that the number of rays in question is even \emph{uniformly} bounded (depending on $K$).
+For postsingularly bounded exponential maps, the claim is proved in \cite[Proposition~4.5]{BL14}, where it is proved that the number of hairs in question is even \emph{uniformly} bounded (depending on $K$).
 However, the proof uses the fact that postsingularly bounded exponential maps are non-recurrent, and hence the postsingular set is itself a hyperbolic set.

-Here we shall be content with proving that the number of dreadlocks of a postsingularly bounded function $f$ landing at a given point of a hyperbolic set is (pointwise) finite, in the important special case where $f$ belongs to the \emph{Speiser class}; i.e.,\ the set of singular values $S(f)$ is finite.
+Here we shall be content with proving that the number of filaments of a postsingularly bounded function $f$ landing at a given point of a hyperbolic set is (pointwise) finite, in the important special case where $f$ belongs to the \emph{Speiser class}; i.e.,\ the set of singular values $S(f)$ is finite.